airr-community/ogrdb/scripts/readme.md

 * D- related fields are only required for heavy chain records.

-* In both the above file formats, `v_call_genotyped/V_CALL_GENOTYPED` should contain the V calls made after the subject's genotype has been inferred
+* In both the above file formats, `v_call_genotyped/V_CALL_GENOTYPED` should contain the V calls made after the subject's V-gene genotype has been inferred
 (including calls of the novel alleles).
 Sequences should be IMGT-aligned.
+Determining the personalised V-gene genotype is recommended when processing D or J gene inferences, so that V-gene usage counts are accurate.
+However, this step can be omitted for D or J gene processing by providing a V_CALL field instead of V_CALL_GENOTYPED.

 * For IgDiscover, the file 'final/filtered.tab' should be used - see section below.